OrenHarari/DevOps_Dex2.0/README.md

 # DevOps dex curse Bank Hapoalim
 DevOps curse

-# Linux Directory, File Creation, and Command Usage
+# Linux Directory, File Creation, and Command Usage ** SCREENSHOT FOR ALL PART 1**

 This README explains the commands used for creating directories, files, and using `grep` and `find` commands in Linux.

 ## Part 2: Linux Directory and File Creation

 ### Creating Directory Structure